Dr. Diana Hernández

 An innovator in the field, Dr. Hernández has operationalized and conducted foundational research on the concept of 'energy insecurity' which reflects the inability to adequately meet household energy needs.
 Her pathbreaking work on energy insecurity has explored the multiple dimensions of this phenomenon identifying sociodemographic disparities, adverse consequences and promising interventions toward energy justice.

-A noted visionary, Professor Hernández' work is broadly dedicated to exploring the links between housing and health and reimagining how multiple unit housing can support public health as a site of intervention and health promotion.
+A noted visionary, Professor Hernández' work is broadly dedicated to exploring the links between housing and health and reimagining how housing can support public health as a site of intervention and health promotion.
 Much of her community-oriented research has been done in collaboration with community groups and government agencies around the country.
 Moreover, several of her projects have been conducted in her native South Bronx neighborhood, where she also lives and invests in social impact real estate.

-A highly accomplished scholar, Dr. Hernández has published over 50 peer-reviewed articles and her high-impact work has appeared in leading academic journals including the American Journal of Public Health, Energy Policy, Social Science and Medicine, and Health Affairs.
-Having secured over $7.5 million dollars of external funding in the past decade, her work has been supported by the National Institutes of Health, the Department of Housing and Urban Development, the Robert Wood Johnson Foundation and the JPB Foundation, among others.
-In the 2021-2022 academic year, Professor Hernández will be a Visiting Scholar at the Russell Sage Foundation during which time she will write a book about energy insecurity in the United States.
+A highly accomplished scholar, Dr. Hernández has published over 75 peer-reviewed articles and her high-impact work has appeared in leading academic journals including the American Journal of Public Health, Energy Policy, Social Science and Medicine, and Health Affairs.
+Having secured over $8.5 million dollars of external funding in the past decade, her work has been supported by the National Institutes of Health, the Department of Housing and Urban Development, the Robert Wood Johnson Foundation, Alfred P. Sloan Foundation and the JPB Foundation, among others.
+Professor Hernández teaches graduate level courses on qualitative research design and analysis, public health leadership and energy justice.

 Diana Hernández is a recognized leader and public servant.
 She has delivered over 200 invited lectures and presentations reaching academic, policy and general audiences.
-She was the inaugural recipient of the Dean’s Junior Faculty Excellence in Leadership Award in 2016 for her efforts leading Mailman’s Faculty Innovation Group.
-She also received the Junior Faculty Teaching Award in the same year.
-In 2019, she received the Public Health Service Award from the New York League of Puerto Rican Women.
-She is also a mayoral appointee to New York City's first-ever Environmental Justice Advisory Board.
 Dr. Hernández' work has been profiled in a number of media platforms including the New York Times, StatNews and WNYC.
 She has written two NY Daily News op-eds and has contributed to numerous news outlets such as ABC News, Grist, BBC and others.

 Professor Hernández completed her doctoral training in Sociology at Cornell University (2010), her undergraduate degree at Hunter College- City University of New York (2002) and is a product of the New York City public school system.
 As a child, Diana grew up in Section-8 housing in the South Bronx; this lived experience has inspired her research and service commitments.
 Her roots in this vibrant neighborhood date back to 1940 when her grandmother- Clara Luz Rivera- first arrived from Mayaguez, Puerto Rico at age 16.
 Diana’s father- Frank, a working-class jibaro who hailed from Cayey, Puerto Rico taught her the value of hard work and reaping “la cosecha” (the harvest).
 While her Nuyorican mother- Milagros DeJesus, a retired public school teacher, instilled an appreciation for lifelong learning.